Creating Workspot Templates for GCP

 • Goto > Compute Engine > Settings > Metadata

-• Add the Key “domain-controller-addresses”, edit the Value and provide the DNS server internal IPs separated by a comma (,).
+• Add the Key “domain-controller-addresses”, edit the Value, and provide the DNS server internal IPs separated by a comma (,).

-• The IPs will be added as DNS server on the OS level whenever the Cloud Desktop boots.
+• The IPs will be added as a DNS server on the OS level whenever the Cloud Desktop boots.

 Related Documents